Leah1977/LSH_Electricians_MS1/README.md

  * Exo
  * Sans Serif as a back up

+## Icons

+I used [Font Awesome](https://stackpath.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css) for all my fonts and they can be seen accross the website, especially on the services page.

 ## Additional Features

-As our website progresses, I would like to include a search option and a spares/shop section.
+* As our website progresses, I would like to include a search option and a spares/shop section.

+* My form is static in this website and through further learning I would like to set it up so that the details can be saved and responded to.

+* I would like the call now button to connect directly so that the customer has direct contact with our company.

 ## Project Display
 ---